subham-agrawall/data-science-competitions/Rare Disease Prediction/README.md

 # Rare Disease Prediction
-## ZS case study for Young Data Scientist 2017
+## ZS case study for Data Scientist Hiring 2017
 This competition was conducted by ZS Associates.
 Detailed problem statement is present in Problem Statement.pptx

 # 1st rank model